texastribune/data-visuals-guides/geo-setup.md

-# Setting up geographic software on our your computer
+# Setting up geo software on our your computer

 This is some of the software we use for geo analysis and tips for using them.